ROCm/omnitrace/docs/how-to/using-omnitrace-api.rst

 Using the Omnitrace API
 ****************************************************

-The following example shows how a program can use the Omnitrace API to analyze a program.
+The following example shows how a program can use the Omnitrace API for run-time analysis.

 Omnitrace user API example program
 ========================================